 "Pamela has helped me become the person who I wanted to be after my breakup.
 She helped me see the light in the dark, and showed me that who I am is enough."

-Can a breakup cause panic attacks?
+Can a breakup cause panic attacks or anxiety?

 It's emotionally taxing to deal with a breakup.
 You may experience a variety of feelings during this time, including depression, anxiety, anger, grief, and more.
 Having anxiety after a breakup is natural – call it “breakup anxiety”.

 You may not know what to do and feel lost.
 Your anxious feelings could be so severe that they develop into panic attacks.
 You're used to seeing your partner every day, and suddenly they're no longer around.
 That is a jarring feeling, and you might panic in response.
+This type of anxiety after breakups is normal, it is a shock to our everyday routine to no longer be with a significant other.

 If you're having these kinds of attacks, it's crucial to seek the help of a mental health professional to get to the bottom of your feelings.
 Breakup anxiety is normal, but if it's causing you difficulty functioning, don't hesitate to reach out to someone who cares and can support you through it, like a therapist or counselor.